-- 4-1-3.
-Overseas satellites and other cooperative organizations - In Appendix 4, describe the state of the Center's agreements concluded with overseas satellites and other cooperative organizations.
+4-1-3.
+Overseas satellites and other cooperative organizations

+In Appendix 4-5, describe the state of the Center's agreements concluded with overseas satellites and other cooperative organizations.

 Agreements are listed in Appendix 4-5.
 AIMR is conducting collaborative research with 15 partner institutions, 14 of them being overseas institutions.
 In particular, AIMR arranged a closer relationship with three institutions as satellites; the University of Cambridge, the University of California, Santa Barbara (UCSB), and the Institute of Chemistry, Chinese Academy of Sciences.
 AIMR has set up joint laboratories at Cambridge and UCSB, and established a system for accelerating international joint collaborations.
-Postdoctoral researchers at AIMR have been employed and placed at the joint laboratories as shown below.
+In recent years, AIMR strengthened the relationship with the University of Chicago; AIMR and the University of Chicago signed the agreement in FY2014 and established a joint laboratory in FY2015.
+Postdoctoral researchers at AIMR have been employed and placed at the joint laboratories as shown below (Dr. Kiss and Dr. Zheng have left).
 They ordinarily work at the joint laboratories while sometimes coming to AIMR, staying at counterpart laboratories to discuss joint research.

-PI or Adjunct Professor Joint Lab Researcher Counterpart at AIMR Cambridge Prof. A. Lindsay Greer (BMG) Dr. Jiri Orava Prof. Dmitri V. Louzguine Dr. Erwin Reisner (Chemistry) Dr. Katherine Orchard Prof. Tadafumi Adschiri Prof. Naoki Asao G. R. Grimmett (Mathematics) Dr. Demeter Kiss Prof. Motoko Kotani UCSB Prof. Fred Wudl (Organic device) Dr. Yonghao Zheng Prof. Katsumi Tanigaki
+PI or Adjunct Professor Cambridge Joint Lab Researcher Counterpart at AIMR Prof. A. Lindsay Greer (BMG) Dr. Jiri Orava Prof. Dmitri V. Louzguine Dr. Erwin Reisner (Chemistry) Dr. Katherine Orchard Prof. Tadafumi Adschiri Prof. Naoki Asao G. R. Grimmett (Mathematics) Dr. Demeter Kiss Prof. Motoko Kotani UCSB Prof. Fred Wudl (Organic device) Dr. Yonghao Zheng Prof. Katsumi Tanigaki Chicago Prof. David Awschalom (Spintronics) Dr. Gary Wolfowicz Prof. Hideo Ohno Prof. Paul Nealey (Chemistry) Dr. Takuya Yanagimachi Prof. Kazue Kurihara

 4-2.
-Center's record of holding international symposia, workshops, research meetings, training meetings and others
+Center's Record of Holding International Symposia, Workshops, Research Meetings, Training Meetings and Others

-In Appendix 4, describe the main international research meetings held by the Center.
+· In Appendix 4-6, describe the main international research meetings held by the Center.

 AIMR has held international research meetings as listed in Appendix 4-6.
-The annual "AIMR International Symposium (AMIS)" (called "WPI-AIMR Annual Workshop" before 2012) is held yearly in February or March, gathering more than 1,400 attendees from over 15 countries (in total of seven years).
+The annual "AIMR International Symposium (AMIS)" (called "WPI-AIMR Annual Workshop" before 2012) is held yearly in February or March, gathering more than 1,800 attendees from over 15 countries (in total of 8 years).
 In addition, AIMR has frequently held joint workshops with overseas partner institutions, including satellites.
 These activities largely contributed to AIMR's international recognition.
 Furthermore, AIMR plays a central role in Tohoku University's international events, such as Tohoku University Day (held in China and U.K.) and the German-Japanese University Consortium (HeKKSaGOn).

 4-3.
-System for supporting the research activities of overseas researchers
+System for Supporting the Research Activities of Overseas Researchers

-Describe the Center's preparations to provide an environment conducive for overseas researchers to concentrate on their work, including for example living support in various languages or living support for their families.
+Describe the Center's preparations to provide an environment conducive for overseas research to concentrate on their work, including for example living support in various languages or living support for their families.